-The Triathlon Industry Association (TIA) will shortly embark on its fourth, major UK triathlete survey looking at all aspects of triathlon participation and expenditure in 2017.
+The Triathlon Industry Association (TIA) has now completed its fourth, major UK triathlete survey looking at all aspects of triathlon participation and expenditure in 2017.
 This follows athlete surveys on engagement with the sport in 2012, 2013, 2014, 2015 and 2016.
 TIA has produced the most comprehensive research studies ever undertaken of the British triathlon community.
 An updated, seventh edition, of TIA’s athlete survey commenced in January 2019.

 The Triathlon Industry Association, which comprises event organisers, equipment manufacturers, tour operators, retailers, distributors, and media, continues to work in conjunction with the sport’s governing body, the British Triathlon Federation to pool data for a comprehensive approach.